Things to do in Cocoa Beach - The Wizard Of Oz Museum

 Each cabinet has notes to read in addition to QR codes and a guided tour that enhances visitors’ experience.
 The first ten cabinets cover from the 1850s to 1990 (the 50th anniversary of a famous movie).

-Things To Do near Cocoa Beach- Visitors Experience
+Things To Do in Cocoa Beach- Visitors Experience

-All this memorabilia on display make the museum visit a top thing to do around the Cocoa Beach area.
+All this memorabilia on display makes the museum visit a top thing to do in the Cocoa Beach area.

 There is also an area with life-size characters with flying monkeys as a photo opportunity in the background.